ecewo/ecewo-session/README.md

 - Call once during app setup, before `ecewo_listen()` / `ecewo_run()`, on the event-loop thread.
 - Idempotent: a second call on the same app is a no-op.
 - Teardown is automatic via `ecewo_atexit()`.
+- The session store starts with a capacity of 10 sessions and doubles automatically when full.
+- A background cleanup timer runs every 60 seconds to evict expired sessions.

 **Example:**
 ```c